-Farallon Institute has issued the fall update for the Multivariate Ocean Climate Index (MOCI), and it is now up-to-date through September.
+Farallon Institute has issued the latest update for the Multivariate Ocean Climate Index (MOCI), and it is now up-to-date through December 2017.
 The MOCI synthesizes data about the physical conditions of the coastal ocean in California to give a single, generalized representation about its current state.
 This last year MOCI has mostly returned to “normal” range of values, but is still on the warm/unproductive side - particularly in central California (see below).
 Read more about and access the MOCI data here.

 Over the past couple of years, charismatic marine mammals have been easily seen near California's shores as they fed on dense schools of anchovy.
 In the summers of 2016 and 2017, particularly, the Golden Gate Bridge was an excellent vantage from which to watch humpback whales below as they fed.
 Despite the appearance of a vibrant nearshore marine ecosystem, anchovy populations have actually had extremely low numbers.
 When the abundance of these fish reaches such low numbers, their behavioral tendency is to cluster near the shoreline rather than spread out in the greater general vicinity.
 Having the anchovy and their predators near the shore makes them more visible to people, but gives a misleading picture about the health of their populations.
 This situation and Farallon Institute's recent work on assessing anchovy abundance fluctuations in California was highlighted in an article by News Deeply: Oceans Deeply.
 Read more here.